tdewolff/canvas/README.md

-p.CW() bool                  // true if the last path segment has a clockwise direction p.CCW() bool                 // true if the last path segment has a counter clockwise direction p.Bounds() Rect              // bounding box of path p.Length() float64           // WIP: length of path in millimeters p.ToSVG() string             // to SVG p.ToPS() string              // to PostScript
+p.CW() bool                  // true if the last path segment has a clockwise direction p.CCW() bool                 // true if the last path segment has a counter clockwise direction p.Bounds() Rect              // bounding box of path p.Length() float64           // length of path in millimeters p.ToSVG() string             // to SVG p.ToPS() string              // to PostScript
 ```